 Welcome to your sales weekly roundup for May 26-June 2.
-This week we’re diving into 9 battle-tested tactics for having a successful sales call, the importance of multi-threading relationships and what new features salespeople can expect with LinkedIn/Microsoft’s acquisition of sales tech startup, Heighten.
+This week we’re diving into 9 battle-tested tactics for making a successful sales call, the importance of multi-threading relationships and what new features salespeople can expect with LinkedIn/Microsoft’s acquisition of sales tech startup, Heighten.

 Scott Leese, SVP Sales, Qualia Labs Inc., writes on how to execute a winning sales call.
-While social selling can help better prepare salespeople before the call, they need the following tips to perform in action.
+While social selling can help better prepare salespeople before making sales call, they need the following tips to perform in action.
 Caveat: while these tips are written for transactional sellers, they translate well for more consultative sellers.

 Talk to a decision maker.
 First off, ensure you’re talking to the owner/decision maker.
 You don’t want to waste your time or somebody else’s.
 If you end up speaking with a gatekeeper: “Be friendly and provide a snippet of the pain they are likely experiencing along with some value so they know your call is important.”